jacobzymet/jacobzymet/README.md

 ## My Projects
 - **Proprietary/Closed-Source**<br />
   - Solara <br />
-    <sub>A program that manages containerized websites (specifically for Sol) using either Docker or Podman.
-Created using Z, Python, and Bash.</sub>
+    <sub>A program that manages containerized websites (specifically for Sol) using Docker.
+Written in Python, Bash, Powershell, and Min.</sub>

-  - Z <br />
+  - Min <br />
     <sub>A specialized programming language that is interpreted and compiled, created for Sol/Solara internal software, designed to be maximally-simple and easily understandable.
-Supports x86_64, AArch64, and AArch32 processor types.
+Supports amd64, AArch64, and AArch32 processor types.
 Syntax example: ``if OS=windows then batch("echo Hello Windows User") else if OS=linux then bash("echo Hello Linux User!")``.
-The Z interpreter is written in D.</sub>
+The Min interpreter is written in C#.</sub>

-  - Min Linux <br />
-    <sub>Specialized software for Debian 12 to optimize it for, and add useful features for containerization via the Solara application.</sub>

 - **Open Source**<br />
   - ssf (Super Simple Firewall) <br />